KPN sees customer satisfaction soar with Salesforce

 Providing reliable, future-proof services for both businesses and consumers is a responsibility that Dutch telecom, KPN, takes very seriously.
 And with Salesforce, it’s transforming internal operations to give customers the best possible experience when they purchase new products, reach out for support, or want to manage their accounts.

-Consolidating multiple systems into a single source of truth
+Consolidating multiple systems into a single source of the truth

-“We chose Salesforce because it’s a state-of-the-art platform that integrates seamlessly with other solutions,” said Cremers.
-“We rolled out Sales Cloud, Service Cloud, and Communications Cloud to create a single source of truth across the business.”
+“We chose Salesforce because it’s a state-of-the-art platform that integrates seamlessly with other solutions,” commented Cremers.
+“We rolled out Sales Cloud, Service Cloud, and Communications Cloud to create a single source of the truth across the business.”

-The company worked with Salesforce Industries to implement Communications Cloud, which is specially tailored to support end-to-end processes for telcos.
-For example, sales, support, and product management teams can create and customize smart product bundles for customers using a simplified product catalog and easily draw up agreements or quotes for B2B customers.
+The company worked with Salesforce Industries to implement Communications Cloud, which is specially tailored to support end to end processes for telcos.
+For example, sales, support, and product management teams can create and customise smart product bundles for customers using a simplified product catalogue and easily draw up agreements or quotes for B2B customers.
 This not only accelerates the sales cycle and reduces time to market, but helps the team to be more productive and offer greater value to customers.